released our asynchronous VLSI

 opinions in EWD 1305.

-Prior to moving to Yale, I was on the faculty at Cornell from 1998 to 2016 where
+Prior to joining Yale, I was on the Cornell faculty from 1998 to 2016 where

 I received the Tau Beta Pi and Cornell Society of Engineers Excellence in Teaching Award (2000), the IEEE Teacher of the Year Award (2001), the Sonny Yau '72 Excellence in Teaching Award (2001), the Michael Tien '72 Excellence in Teaching Award (2004), the Ruth and Joel Spira Excellence in Teaching Award (2005, 2009), the Kenneth A. Goldman '71 Excellence in Teaching Award (2012), and the Cornell Tech Professor of the Year Award (2016).
 I was named a Stephen H. Weiss Presidential Fellow (2014)—Cornell's highest teaching award—for